Table of Contents

 Apollo’s Curse

-Cassandra faced many challenges and difficulties ever since she was cursed by Apollo.
+Cassandra faced many challenges and difficulties from the time she was cursed by Apollo.
 She was not only disbelieved, but also termed as a mad and insane woman.
 Cassandra was not permitted to stay in the royal palace, and king Priam locked her in a room much farther away.
-Cassandra taught Helenus the skills of prophesying, and while his words were taken to be the truth, she was consistently criticized and disbelieved.
+Ironically, it was Cassandra who taught Helenus the skills of prophesying, and while his words were taken to be the truth, she was consistently criticized and disbelieved.

 Cassandra and the Trojan War

 Cassandra predicted the death of many heroes and soldiers during the Trojan war.
 She also prophesied that Troy would be destroyed by a wooden horse.
-She informed the Trojan’s about Greeks hiding in the Trojan horse, but everyone was busy drinking, feasting and celebrating, after the ten-year war that none took heed of her.
+She informed the Trojan’s about Greeks hiding in the Trojan horse, but everyone was busy drinking, feasting and celebrating after the ten-year war.
+No on took heed of her.

 Cassandra’s Life After Troy